 The chair is also compact, making it easier to use anywhere, regardless of available space.
-And while the armrests can’t adjust up and down, they can flip back to give you more flexibility to fit into tighter spaces.
+Unfortunately, the armrests can’t be adjusted, but the chair makes up for this by making the armrests extra comfortable with additional padding.

 Besides the lack of a headrest or adjustable armrests, most of this office chair’s settings can be adjusted.
 This is one of the best office chairs on the market today.
 It features a unique tilt system that allows you to lock in a 2:1 ratio to promote better blood flow and comfort.
 Just like the best office stability chair which could mean the difference between a slouched back and an active, engaged core to improve alertness and concentration on tasks.